The Power Of Print

 What drew you to Wolf & Badger?

 Wolf & Badger has offered Alrún a much wider exposure than we have previously achieved.
-I liked the variety of unique brands in-store, and felt that the shops were perfectly situated to introduce our jewelry to a new design-savvy demographic.
+I liked the variety of unique brands in-store, and felt that the shops were perfectly situated to introduce our jewellery to a new design-savvy demographic.

 Where do you see the brand in 5 years?